I see so many out-of-date biogs about me all over the place, here’s three I know are up to date.

 a writing biog :

-She has also written and devised fourteen plays and over sixty-five short stories, including several for BBC Radio 4.
+She has also written and devised fourteen plays and over seventy short stories, including several for BBC Radio 4.
 Her collected stories are published by Salt in Everything is Moving, Everything is Joined.
 She won the CWA Short Story Dagger in 2002 (Martha Grace) and 2013 (Come Away With Me), Stonewall Writer of the Year in 2008 (The Room of Lost Things) and 2010 (Theodora), and the Diva Literary prize for Fiction in 2017 (London Lies Beneath).
 Her novels The Room of Lost Things and State of Happiness were long-listed for the Orange Prize.
 She wrote and presented the BBC4 documentary How to Write a Mills and Boon and has reviewed for The Review Show (BBC2), Front Row and Saturday Review (BBCRadio4) and written articles for most major newspapers in the UK.
 In addition to her writing work she is a theatre director and performer.
 Her latest theatre commission is The Matilda Effect, a play about women in science, for Three Legged Theatre.
-She is the founder and Co-Director of the Fun Palaces Campaign for cultural democracy.

 a theatre/performance biog :